Dimifabbridf96/Cooking-course/README.md

 <br>

+## Strategy Plane

+* Taste & Passion is intended to be a cooking course web site where who is interested to gain new knowledges on the culinary world is welcome and can learn already from the description on the different pages some undestanding about this challenging carreer or just new passion.

+## Site Goals

+* Provide to the user an opportunity to cultivate a passion.
+* Provide an easy undestanding on what consist the lessons.
+* Ensure an easy navigation through the site.
+* Ensure a pleasant navigation with images that describe the different themes addressed.
+* Create an interest to all the users that they are also just sligthly interested to the topic to apply and discover this very interesting world.

+## User Stories

+* As a user I want to find a professional description of the topics that give me the desire to apply to this course.
+* As a user I want to have the chance to contact the course organizer to ask further information.
+* As a user I want to have an explanation of the themes addressed on this course.
+* As a user I want to have access to the site from different devices.

 ## Wireframe
 <hr>
 <img src="assets/image/homepage.png" alt="A screenshot of the homepage wireframe"><img src="assets/image/cooking-course- content.png"alt="A screenshot of the cooking course wireframe"><img src="assets/image/contactus.png"alt="A screenshot of the contact us wireframe">